What is PR40?

 In addition, because it is a modular fabrication process with a wide range of features that can be incorporated for specific designs, the PR40 approach also improves both design flexibility, product cost and package size.
 Critical features needed for specific designs can be predictably modeled and efficiently integrated so as to minimize the size of the design while optimizing its performance for the target application.

 The bottom line is that precision analog design will always present difficult challenges, especially for those applications that combine high-impedance sensors, high-voltages, the need for high-accuracy and exposure to harsh operating environments.
-Intersil has created a way to lessen the difficulty by developing robust products using a device fabrication process that addresses all of these issues from the bottom up.
+The PR40 process lessens the difficulty by addressing all of these issues from the bottom up.